How to sew knitting pieces together and obtain a flat seam

 before you start seaming, here are some tips to follow:

-- Very bulky yarn may be too thick and will cause your seams to look like scars.
-It's best to use something else instead, embroidery floss is very strong and washable;
+• Very bulky yarn may be too thick and will cause your seams to look like scars.
+It’s best to use something else instead, embroidery floss is extraordinarily strong and washable.

-- Some people swear by blocking their knitting before sewing it up, but it is purely your choice.
-My Mom clothed a whole family and never blocked her pieces.
+• Some people swear by blocking their knitting before sewing it up, but it is purely your choice.
+My Mom clothed the whole family and never blocked her pieces.

 2. This seaming technique is vertical and is called Edge to Edge Seams.